mochenyang/mochenyang.github.io/research.md

 Machine learning models (and algorithms in general) play an increasingly important role in many high-stake decision making tasks.
 Because of the ability to discover meaningful patterns from large amounts of information, these models can augment the capacities of human decision makers.
 Meanwhile, several issues also arise in ML-augmented decision making, such as algorithmic bias and lack of transparency.
 This stream of research aims at understanding the dynamics of ML-augmented decision making and designing useful mechanisms to improve its quality.

 - Integrating Behavioral, Economic, and Technical Insights to Address Algorithmic Bias: Challenges and Opportunities for IS Research.
-Gediminas Adomavicius, Mochen Yang. [[Unpublished SSRN Version]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3446944)
+Gediminas Adomavicius, Mochen Yang. [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3446944)
 - Promoting Adoption of Artificial Intelligence in the Presence of Human Intelligence: A Field Study.
 Xue Tan, Mochen Yang, Gang Wang. _under review_. [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3566609)

 -----